 Thanks to a patriarchal uncle many years ago who fostered my interest in our family tree, I quietly and naively began a life-long search to learn not just tombstone data, but the details of my ancestors’ lives.
 That quest continues.

 The tools and resources available to genealogy researchers today are way beyond that which was available thirty years ago.
 Organizations such as Glencoe & District Historical Society preserve and promote history in a society that doesn’t appear to respect the past, has little regard for the future and appears to live for the now.

-Lorne Munro – I became interested in historical events in the 1970s.
+Lorne Munro, Past President – I became interested in historical events in the 1970s.
 My interest grew after attending the 25th Anniversary banquet of the Glencoe & District Historical Society at the Glencoe Legion in 2003.